JavlonAbdumannopovv/react-interview-questions/README.md

      }
      ```
      **Note:**
-     `React.lazy` and `Suspense` is not yet available for server-side rendering.
+     React.lazy and Suspense is not yet available for server-side rendering.
 If you want to do code-splitting in a server rendered app, we still recommend React Loadable.

    **[⬆ Back to Top](#table-of-contents)**

 223. ### How to prevent unnecessary updates using setState?
-     You can compare the current value of the state with an existing state value and decide whether to rerender the page or not.
-If the values are the same then you need to return **null** to stop re-rendering otherwise return the latest state value.
+     You can compare current value of the state with an existing state value and decide whether to rerender the page or not.
+If the values are same then you need to return **null** to stop re-rendering otherwise return the latest state value.

      For example, the user profile information is conditionally rendered as follows,
      ```jsx